Penny & Loom

 chocolate brown living room, styled

-Chocolate brown is having a moment again — and done wrong, it drags a whole decade back with it.
-I compared dozens of rooms, palettes, and pieces to figure out what separates the ones that look expensive from the ones that look tired.
-Here's everything that actually worked.
+Chocolate brown is having a moment again, and done wrong it drags a whole decade back with it.
+I compared dozens of rooms, palettes, and pieces to figure out what makes one look expensive and the next one look tired.
+Here is everything that actually worked.

 Start with one chocolate-brown anchor